smskin/math/README.md

 # Math library
+For install by composer run:

+    composer require smskin/math

 ## Combinatorics
 A package that returns all the combinations and permutations, without repitition, of a given set and subset size.
 Associative arrays are preserved.